-The class A-2 and class B notes' ARD will be five years after the closing date, on the payment date falling in June 2030.
-The class A-1 notes' ARD will be two years after the closing date, on the payment date falling in June 2027 but can be extended twice by a year.
+The class A-2 and class B notes' ARD is five years after the closing date, on the payment date falling in June 2030.
+The class A-1 notes' ARD is two years after the closing date, on the payment date falling in June 2027 but can be extended twice by a year.
 The legal final maturity date of all the notes is June 2050, 20 years after the class A-2 and B notes' ARD.

-Interest will be paid monthly on the 28th of each month.
+Interest is paid monthly on the 28th of each month.
 Class A-2 and B notes' coupons are fixed.
-Class A-1 notes will pay a margin over 1-month Euribor, while the undrawn amount will carry a commitment fee of 0.70% per annum.
+Class A-1 notes pay a margin of 2.25% over 1-month Euribor, increasing by 0.15% per annum after each one-year extension option exercise, while the undrawn amount will carry a commitment fee of 0.70% per annum.
 Interests on the class B notes can be deferred as long as they are not the most senior class of notes.
 An additional interest of 5.0% per annum will begin to accrue on each class of notes after their respective ARD.
 The additional interest is deferrable and ranks junior in the pre-enforcement priority of payments (see 6.4).
 Our ratings on the class A-2 and class B notes do not address the additional interest payment after the ARD.